 In the past, political campaigns have relied heavily on focus groups and surveys to understand voter preferences.
 However, these methods have significant limitations.
 For one, they only provide a snapshot of people’s thoughts at a particular moment.

-By considering the context in which their ads will be seen, political campaigns can create targeted messages more likely to resonate with voters.
+By considering the context in which their ads will be seen, political campaigns can create targeted messages that are more likely to resonate with voters.
 Contextual insights can help campaigns understand what topics interest potential voters and adjust their messaging accordingly.

 Contextual insights can help political campaigns show relevant ads to potential voters and better understand what topics interest them.
 In doing so, they can create targeted messages that cutting through the clutter of today’s busy world is no easy task – but using contextual insights becomes a little bit easier.